tahoe-lafs/tahoe-lafs/docs/grid-introducer-internals.rst

 When a client starts it checks its local state for a cache of announcements.
 If found these storage servers are added to a pool of candidates for further announcement discovery.
-The configured ``grid-introducer.furl`` is also added to the pool of candidates.
+The configured bootstrap storage fURLs are also added to the pool of candidates.
 Next, an attempt is made to download the **announcement directory**.
 Only one share is required to reconstruct the value so if any single server from the candidate pool can supply that share then recent announcements will be available.